Tapetum (botany)

-Tapetum helps in pollen wall formation, transportation of nutrients to the inner side of the anther, and synthesis of callase enzyme to separate microspore tetrads.
+The tapetum aids in pollen wall formation, transportation of nutrients to the inner side of the anther, and synthesis of callase enzyme to separate microspore tetrads.

 Types of tapetum

-Two main tapetum types are recognised, secretory (glandular) and periplasmodial (amoeboid).
+Two main tapetum types are recognised: secretory (glandular) and periplasmodial (amoeboid).
 In the secretory type, a layer of tapetal cells remains around the anther locule.
-In contrast, the tapetal cell walls dissolve in the periplasmodial type, and their protoplasts fuse to form a multinucleate periplasmodium.
+By contrast, the tapetal cell walls dissolve in the periplasmodial type, and their protoplasts fuse to form a multinucleate periplasmodium.
 A third, less common type, the invasive non-syncytial tapetum, has been described in Canna, where the tapetal cell walls break down to invade the anther locule but do not fuse to form a periplasmodium.

 Amongst the monocots, Acorales, the first branching clade, has a secretory tapetum, while the other alismatid clade, Alismatales, is predominantly periplasmodial.
 Amongst the late branching clades, the lilioid monocots are nearly all secretory, while the commelinid monocots are diverse concerning the tapetal pattern.